 BEAR Holidays Rental Properties

-In terms of food and groceries etc, you can find everything you want in Acqui Terme, either in the covered market in Piazza Orto San Pedro (open daily) or in the large supermarket “Bennet” on the road out of Acqui Terme towards Savona.
+In terms of food and groceries etc, you can find all the basics in the village shop just 200 yards walk.
+Otherwise. everything you want in the Gonad supermarket in Cassine or plenty of supermarkets and artisan shops in Acqui Terme, as well as the covered market in Piazza Orto San Pedro (open daily) or in the large supermarket “Bennet” on the road out of Acqui Terme towards Savona.

-There is a general market twice a week (Tuesday and Friday mornings) throughout the streets in the historic centre, which includes an excellent food market in the square near the covered market.
+There is a general market twice a week (Tuesday and Friday mornings) throughout the streets of Acqui's historic centre, which includes an excellent food market in the square near the covered market.
+And another market in Ovada on Wednesdays.

 There is an antique street market every 4th Sunday of the month in Acqui Terme in the Corso Bagni from 09.00 to 19.00.